Using the Text Editor

 • Redo - redo the last undo you've made.

-• Paste - pastes the content of your clipboard to the text area.
-If you captured a screenshot using the "print screen" feature of your computer, you can paste it directly to the text area using the shortcut key Ctrl or Command + V. Your screenshot gets instantly uploaded without having to use the upload tool.
-However, your image will have a random filename, which can be an issue if you want to use descriptive filenames.
+• ℹ️ If you captured a screenshot from your computer, you can paste it directly into the text area.
+Your screenshot gets instantly uploaded without having to use the upload tool.
+However, your image will simply be named as "image.png", so you may not want to do that if you want your files to have a descriptive name.

 • Select all - selects everything in the text editor.